omajy/library-system/README.md

-library system using principles of object oriented programming
+library system built using principles of object oriented programming